 Bursitis Elbow Pain

 Naturally occurring pockets of fluid known as olecranon bursae occur in the major joints of the body and work like airbags or cushions.
-In the elbow joint they help provide smooth movement of the joint, but when it is inflamed it can cause pain.
+In the elbow joint, they help provide smooth movement of the joint, but when it is inflamed, you can experience pain.
 Elbow bursitis, or olecranon bursitis, or Popeye elbow, causes swelling and inflammation in the joint.

 Arthritis & Elbow Pain

 Arthritis is one of the most common causes of joint pain, especially in the large joints and the ones that are used day in and day out.
-Compared with other forms of arthritis, elbow arthritis is rare but it is still one of the leading causes for chronic elbow pain.
+Compared with other forms of arthritis, elbow arthritis is rare, but it is still one of the leading causes for chronic elbow pain.
 Rheumatoid arthritis is much more common in elbow pain cases than typical osteoarthritis.
-Our treatments can help you find the relief you need!
+Our treatments can help you find the relief from arm pain that you need!

 What is Laser Therapy and How Does it Work?